Direct Debit fundraising: door to door

 Under the House-to-House Collections Act 1993, businesses are counted as houses.
 As such, they are subject to the same rules as private residences.

-You can find specific rules for this fundraising method in the Door Fundraising Rulebook.
+You can find specific standards for this fundraising method in section 8 of the Code of Fundraising Practice.

-Depending how your collection is being carried out, you may also need to consult other Code sections.
-These may include working with volunteers, children, or third parties, and the payment of fundraisers.
+Depending how your collection is being carried out, you may also need to consult other code sections on working with others, found in part 2.

 For the public